-An audit is conducted by an auditor, though that auditor differs depending on the type of audit.
+An auditor conducts an audit, though the type of auditor differs depending on the type of audit.
 For example, auditors and accountants who are employees of the company itself often conduct internal audits.
-On the other hand, external audits are completed by certified public accountants (CPAs) through accounting firms like EY and KPMG.
-These external auditors are independent of the client being audited.
+On the other hand, certified public accountants (CPAs) complete external audits through accounting firms like EY and KPMG.
+These external auditors are independent of the client they’re investigating.

-However, clients are encouraged to participate in the audit — the auditing process goes smoother if companies and individuals cooperate with the auditing team, be it internal, external, or through the Internal Revenue Service.
-Companies, clients, and individuals have advance notice of an audit, so preparing all the necessary documentation beforehand can make the auditors’ lives easier.
-Additionally, clients should always ensure accuracy in financial statements to avoid messy or complicated audits.
+However, clients are encouraged to participate in the audit — the auditing process can run smoothly if companies and individuals cooperate with the auditing team, regardless of if the audit is internal, external, or through the Internal Revenue Service (IRS).
+Companies, clients, and individuals typically know about audits before they begin, so preparing the necessary documentation beforehand can make the auditors’ lives easier.
+Additionally, clients should always ensure accuracy when initially creating and filing financial statements to avoid messy or complicated audits.

 Types of Audits

-The three main types of audits are internal, external, and U.S. Internal Revenue Service (IRS) tax audits.
+The three main types of audits are internal, external, and IRS tax audits.

 An internal audit reviews a company’s structure and accounting processes to ensure accurate collection and reporting of financial data.
 During an internal audit, companies can also look at how effectively areas of the business are performing.

 Internal audits are performed by a team selected by the company, which can lead to more fluid communication about the auditing process, findings, and recommendations.
-A company will most often use an internal audit for internal purposes: assessing the company’s structure, strengths, and weaknesses.
+A company will most often use an internal audit for internal purposes: assessing the company’s corporate structure, business goals, strengths, and weaknesses.

-External audits look at similar aspects to internal audits.
-However, independent auditing teams, typically from financial services firms like PwC or Deloitte, handle external audits While companies can choose which firm to use, they have no control over who is on the auditing team, ensuring an unbiased approach to the auditing process.
+External audits involve investigating similar aspects to internal audits.
+However, independent auditing teams perform external audits.
+These auditing teams are typically financial services firms like PwC or Deloitte.
+While companies can choose which firm to work with, they can’t control who’s on the team, ensuring an unbiased approach to the auditing process.

 External audits are often required for public companies and to show investors and lenders that the organization is accurately reporting its financial information.
-An external audit also requires a certified public accountant (CPA) to verify all documentation.
+A certified public accountant (CPA) conducts an external audit to verify all documentation.

-An IRS audit involves a review of a company or individual’s tax filings.
-These audits are performed by the Internal Revenue Service or through a state tax agency.
-Although being audited by the IRS may sound like a bad thing, the IRS often randomly selects people and companies to audit — these random selections help the IRS set baselines for what a “normal” tax return looks like.
+In an IRS audit, government-employed auditors review a company’s or individual’s tax filings.
+Although being audited by the IRS may sound like a bad thing, the IRS often randomly selects people and companies to audit.
+These random selections help the IRS set baselines for what a “normal” tax return looks like.

 However, the IRS may audit some individuals and organizations because of discrepancies or red flags found during the filing process.
-Additionally, if a company is audited, the IRS will likely audit any business partners of that company, too.
+Additionally, if a company is audited, any business partners of that company will likely be audited too.